Gender Activities: Best Practice Interviews

 Although she notes the share of women in leadership is low at UvA (among the full professors, 110 are men and 5 women), she draw attention to a training course that everyone involved in recruitment must undergo.
 This course teaches them how to consider gender aspects in recruitment and support female applicants.
-However, she feels these measures are still too soft and is in favor of quota systems, flexible work arrangements and childcare support.
+However, she feels these measures are still too soft and is in favour of quota systems, flexible work arrangements and childcare support.

 The HBP as a disseminator for gender policies

 In her point of view, the low share of female professors at the different partner institutions is reflected in HBP leadership.
-Women in HBP typically take over roles in communication, dissemination and administration.
+Women in the HBP typically take over roles in communication, dissemination and administration.
 The change must happen at the institutes.
 However, the HBP holds a prominent role in the EU and thus has the opportunity to disseminate gender policies.
 Her suggestions for measures include the promotion of flexible work arrangements, as well as career building workshops for young female scientists so they can take informed decisions and learn how to win recognition, also around the family phase.
 Also, the HBP should guide its team leaders to integrate such information in the onboarding process.

 Recommendation: promoting dual career mobility